joshimps/coral_cam/README.md

 # Coral Cam
-This package is designed to be run and manage the different components of the underwater PAM system under development at UTS Rapido. \
+This package is designed to be run and manage the different components of the underwater PAM system under development at UTS Rapido.
-The following hardware is required for operation.

-- UpBoard Squared V2
-- Intel Realsense D405
-- PWM Buttons

 ## Features